pilotmoon/Scroll-Reverser/README.md

 Download the [latest release](https://github.com/pilotmoon/Scroll-Reverser/releases/latest), unzip, and place `Scroll Reverser.app` in your `/Applications` folder.
 Double-click to run.

-To uninsyall, simply quit and drag `Scroll Reverser.app` to trash.
+To uninstall, simply quit the app and drag `Scroll Reverser.app` to trash.

 ## Translations